-If it started after an illness, he might say you just need to rest more and you'll recover, sooner or later, unless you've been greatly weakened by the illness or because of old age.
-(He's absolutely right, from the point of view of Chinese medicine!)
+If it started after an illness, he might say you just need to rest more and you’ll recover, sooner or later, unless the illness or old age have greatly weakened you.
+(And he’s absolutely right, from the point of view of Chinese medicine!)

-He doesn't really want to prescribe anything for you, except perhaps a vitamin pill, if he's done a course in nutrition.
+He doesn’t really want to prescribe anything for you, except perhaps a vitamin pill, if he’s interested in nutrition.

 But life being what it is, you’ll expect to receive something from him.
 He might suggest you see a cognitive therapist, or perhaps he’ll offer Prozac, one of the SSRIs explained here.